yashke/subscription-example/README.md

-# README
+# Subscription system example

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+Usually it's not the thing you want to focus on.
+It's not a part of UVP of the business, rather infra-like code - you need it to correctly account for your services.
+This project is my take on SaaS subscription model - the part of apps I've never seen implemented correctly.

+Features:

-* System dependencies
+* trials
+* multiple plans (with support for legacy plans)
+* different periods of subscription (per plan)
+* resource limits based on plans - binary and numeric
+* periodic discounts - like 50% of plan's yearly price for 1 year

-* Configuration
+* upgrades and downgrades

-* Database creation

-* Database initialization
+* special cases, because you never know what to expect from your marketing team

+Implementation details:

+* DDD, CQRS and ES as architecture patterns
-* How to run the test suite
+* push to master approach

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* rubocop with standard set of rules applied